orcfax/docs/docs/FAQ/FAX_ISPO.md

 100M $FACT will be made available to delegators through a partnership with [TosiDrop](https://www.tosidrop.io/) within a 6 month vesting period.

+## 6. Will there be a KYC requirement for reward collection?

+No. There will not be a KYC requirement.

-## 6. When will my rewards be available on TosiDrop?
+## 7. When will my rewards be available on TosiDrop?

 Epoch 437 is the first epoch where you will find your rewards in Tosidrop.
 After that, disbursements will be released every 6 epochs per our vesting schedule [^3] until we reach the end of the vesting period.